McKinsey Solve: Sea Wolf Game and Redrock Study Guide (2026)

 The 2026 McKinsey Solve guide for McKinsey Sea Wolf game and McKinsey Redrock: module breakdowns, dual scoring system, 10-day prep plan, and checklist.

-The McKinsey Solve is a 65-minute, game-based digital assessment with two modules — Redrock Study and Sea Wolf — taken by approximately 300,000 candidates per year, with only 20-30% advancing to first-round interviews.
-Most McKinsey Solve guides online are outdated: they still describe the Ecosystem Building game, which McKinsey phased out in 2023.
-If you're taking Solve in 2026, and especially if you're searching for "McKinsey Sea Wolf game" or "McKinsey Redrock," you'll face two entirely different modules.
-The strategies that worked for Ecosystem Building don't apply.
+McKinsey Solve is a game-based digital assessment taken by approximately 300,000 candidates per year, with only 20-30% advancing to first-round interviews.
+The most commonly reported format is a roughly 65-minute, two-module version (Redrock Study and Sea Wolf), but the exact timing and module mix are not fixed: candidate reports describe both this two-game version and a longer three-game variant of around 85 minutes, and McKinsey varies the assessment by role, level, and region.
+Most McKinsey Solve guides online are outdated: they still describe the Ecosystem Building game in isolation, which McKinsey phased out of the standard two-module rotation around 2023.
+If you're taking Solve in 2026, and especially if you're searching for "McKinsey Sea Wolf game" or "McKinsey Redrock," you should confirm your exact format in the invitation rather than assuming a single timing.

-This guide covers the current format, the dual scoring system most candidates don't know about, and a day-by-day prep plan built around the specific skills each module tests.
+This guide covers the current formats, the dual scoring system most candidates don't know about, and a day-by-day prep plan built around the specific skills each module tests.

 What Is McKinsey Solve?